-(b) Effective in 2023 that is not Relevant to the Company
+(b) Effective in 2024 that is not Relevant to the Company

-Among the amendments to standards, which are mandatorily effective for annual periods beginning on or after January 1, 2023, the amendments to PAS 12, International Tax Reform - Pillar Two Model Rules, are not relevant to the Company's financial statements.
+Among the amendments to PFRS Accounting Standards, which are mandatorily effective for annual periods beginning on or after January 1, 2024, amendments to PFRS 16, Leases - Lease Liability in a Sale and Leaseback, are not relevant to the Company's financial statements.

-(c) Effective Subsequent to 2023 but not Adopted Early
+(c) Effective Subsequent to 2024 but not Adopted Early

-There are amendments to existing standards effective for annual periods subsequent to 2023, which are adopted by the FSRSC.
-Management will adopt the following relevant pronouncements in accordance with their transitional provisions; and none of these are expected to have significant impact on the Company's financial statements:
+There are pronouncements effective for annual periods subsequent to 2024, which are adopted by the FSRSC.
+Management will adopt the following relevant pronouncements in accordance with their transitional provisions; and unless otherwise indicated, none of these are expected to have significant impact on the Company's financial statements: